-Each athlete must have insurance coverage for injury.
+Each athlete must have insurance to cover an injury.
 School accident insurance is available to parents/guardians for a fee if the student does not have personal insurance coverage.
 If a parent's insurance coverage is to be used, proof of coverage must be shown prior to participation.
-Additional information regarding accident insurance, including cost, may be obtained in the school office.
+Additional information regardingaccident insurance, including cost, may be obtained in the school office.

 The Athletic Department purchases a secondary athletic insurance policy for athletes and cheerleaders.
 This secondary coverage pays on the claim after the parents/guardians have filed their health insurance.
 The secondary coverage may not necessarily pay the complete balance due.
-Parents/guardians of injured athletes should contact the Vance Office (652-9449) to obtain insurance claim forms.
+Parents/guardians of injured athletes should contact the Tennessee Middle Office (652-9449) to obtain insurance claim forms.

-A participant in interscholastic athletics at the middle school level must meet the academic standards outlined below.Participation includes all activities related to the sport (i.e., preseason practices, tryouts, practice, games, etc.).
+A participant in interscholastic athletics at the middle school level must meet the academic standardsoutlined below.
+Participation includes all activities related to the sport (i.e., preseason practices, tryouts, practice, games, etc.).

-All coaches who must cut athletes due to a limited number of positions available utilize a rubric to accurately and fairly assess an athlete's abilities and potential.
-Parents/guardians may request a copy of the rubric prior to tryouts.
+All coaches who must cut athletes due to a limited number of positions available utilize a rubric to assess an athlete's abilities and potential accurately and fairly.
+Parents/guardians may request a copy of therubric prior to tryouts.

-Fall Sports: Volleyball, Cross-Country, Football, Cheerleading, Swimming, Girls Soccer - All students are eligible to participate in the fall sports section unless they were "placed" (not academically promoted) the previous year in the next grade.
+Fall Sports: Volleyball, Cross-Country, Football, Cheerleading, Swimming, Girls Soccer

+All students are eligible to participate in the fall sports section unless they were "placed" (not academically promoted) the previous year in the next grade.
 Athletes that were not academically promoted may become eligible second semester by passing 5 of 6 subjects in the first semester.

-Winter Sports: Basketball, Cheerleading, and Wrestling - The student must be passing five of six subjects at the end of the first semester or be ineligible for the remainder of the winter sports season and all spring sports.
+Winter Sports: Basketball, Wrestling, Swimming, and Cheerleading

+The student must be passing five of six subjects at the end of the first semester or be ineligible for the remainder of the winter sports season and all spring sports.